top of page

 Photo by Abbey Villasis

-On the third and top floor, you will find a small painting tucked away on a wall behind the staircase, slightly removed from the main display.
-The work is Smell as memory, also by Ramina Saadatkhan.
+On the third and top floor, there was a small painting hanging on a wall behind the staircase.
+Slightly removed from the main display, the work was Smell as memory, also by Ramina Saadatkhan.

 Boyfriend